Phloemus/ABRomics-Graph/README.md

 git clone https://gitlab.univ-nantes.fr/BiRD/abromics-kg.git
 ```

-## Production deploy
+## Development deployment

-First modify the **.env** file to fit your project.
-The values by default will work correctly when deploying the
+First modify the variables in **.env** file to fit your project.
+The values by default will work correctly
-app using docker but in a production environment, don't forget to modify the api admin credentials
+when deploying the app using docker.

 To deploy the whole application (graph server, API and dashboard), you can use docker by running: